jjwithanr/obsidian_bible_study/docs/New Testament/Colossians/Colossians3.md

 >Whatever you do, work at it with all your heart, as working for the Lord, not for men,

 #### v.25
->Anyone who does wrong will be repaid for his wrong, and there is no favortism.
+>Anyone who does wrong will be repaid for his wrong, and there is no favoritism.

-This is a more description of favoritsm to God.
+This is a more clear description of favoritism to God.
 It's not that He is unable to show favor but that He consistent in His judgements.
 #jj

+Doubtless Paul meant this as a warning to Christian slaves not to presume on their position before God and to think that he would overlook their misdeeds, even if they were acting unscrupulously because of being treated unfairly.
+In the parallel passage in Ephesians it is the master who is reminded that there is no partiality with God (Eph 6:9).
+#curtisvaughun